-Now, you could definitely hop on the train at the Beacon Hill Light Rail Station (which happens to be just 0.3 miles from our latest listing) and then transfer at the International District Station to head over the Eastside.
+Now, you could definitely hop on the train at the Beacon Hill Light Rail Station and then transfer at the International District Station to head over the Eastside.
 We want to point out that transferring on the light rail is *A LOT* different from transferring on a bus.
 Buses get caught in traffic and all too often during rush hour, all of the buses arrive at once.
 It can turn into a mess.
 Light Rail however is MUCH more reliable—first of all, you don’t have to worry about getting caught in Seattle traffic.
 It also runs every 6, 10, or 15 minutes depending on the time of day (so during peak transit times you can count on a 6 min or LESS transfer time).
 We’re turning into a “big city”!

 However, if you want to bypass that, Judkins Park Station is another smart option for those in North Beacon Hill.
 The Judkins Park Station is situated right in the middle of I-90 and west of 23rd Ave South, with entrances at 23rd Ave South and Rainier Ave South.
-This means the station is *literally* on the border of North Beacon Hill (and for reference, it is only 0.9 miles from our current NBH listing and 1 mile from the Beacon Hill Light Rail Station).
+This means the station is *literally* on the border of North Beacon Hill.
 Depending where you’re coming from, there is also a lovely scenic route to the station thanks to the I-90 Trail—you can pick up the trail from many places throughout Beacon Hill, and it’s ideal for bikers!

 We’ll frequently work with couples who are buying a home and one person works on the Eastside, and one person works in Downtown.
 North Beacon Hill is the PERFECT compromise (and really, it’s not a compromise for anyone….
 It’s just an ideal situation for both people!).
 And in the past, one consideration for those who work at Microsoft has been where the Microsoft Connector picks up, and North Beacon Hill doesn’t have a stop yet.
 Well in a couple of years, that’s not even going to matter.